toliaqat/xenon-wiki/dcp-Debugging-and-Troubleshooting.md

 The eclipse standalone (no need to use or install eclipse) [memory analyzer tool](http://www.eclipse.org/mat/downloads.php) can acquire heap data from a running process or analyze a heap binary exported through jmap.
 Use the Histogram feature, and limit the objects using the regex row at the top of the object column

 # Mocking
-DCP services are HTTP endpoints.
+Xenon services are HTTP endpoints.
 This means that complex third party services or other micro services can be mocked, and started as part of the test environment.
 This allows a functional test to be written without being deployed in a complex production-like environment.

 The provisioning services use mock services to test esx and bare metal deployment workflow end to end essentially running a full integration and functional test in micro seconds, with the provisioning state machine fully exercised.
 Please the [provisioning description](dcp-Provisioning-Model) and the ***TestProvisionComputeHostTaskService.java*** file.